 And at some point, you realize that it’s not information you get out of it.
 Not at all!
 Just like bouldering is not about just getting up there.
 You could take a ladder for that.
 If you just want to know what philosophers say, Wikipedia is enough.
 But it’s not about that.
 When you read Wittgenstein or Hegel or Kant, you do it to learn how they think, how they see things, and their unique perspectives become part of your mindset.

 A lot of designers who are on the aesthetics side might have their narcissistic issues… and they can be condescending when it comes to matters of taste.
 But in general, they’re rarely the most ruthless bastards you’d meet.
 We need to serve a lot of different people, so we need to learn tolerance.
 Also, we like nice things.
-I’d hope that designers are less likely to consciously assassinate millions of people for a truck full of money… Not because designers are part of a better species, but because designers aren’t in their jobs for the money, anyway.
+I’d hope that designers are less likely to consciously assassinate millions of people for a truck full of money… Not because designers are part of a better species, but because designers aren’t primarily in their jobs for the money.
+If your goal is to earn a salary you’d better switch jobs.

 Why do designers design?

-Design can substantially increase profits.
-But there’s not much money to be made in design.
+Design can substantially increase profits for a business, but the designers themselves do not typically reap substantial financial benefits.
 Design is not the saint of business departments, but a lot of designers got into design because they truly like beautiful things.